 JOHN: They could use elements of the Old Testament, but they were bringing in a new revelation.

 MALE: I’m a first-year student, so this may not be a very intelligent question, but I still wanted to ask it.
 Do you have anybody that mentors you in the sense that you bring your sermons to or you run it by them and they look at it and they critique it?
-I do this with my wife, like on Saturday nights I chase her around the kitchen and if she gives up on me I go after the kids, you know, but is there anybody that you really –
+I do this with my wife, and like on Saturday nights I chase her around the kitchen, and if she gives up on me, I go after the kids.
+You know?
+But is there anybody that you really –

 This article is also available and sold as a booklet.